Will LedPointe replace Pointe?

 Koło pryzmatów 2 (ch: E2 + E2 <>): efekt SpektraBeam obracający się w obu kierunkach z różną prędkością oraz niezależny 8-fasetowy okrągły pryzmat obracający się w obu kierunkach z różną prędkością

 So they separated our romantic pair of classic prisms.
-As it turns out, for good reason - the two prisms can be superimposed on each other using MLP™ technology.
-What this means is that you fasten both prisms together and can control the speed and directionality of rotation separately for each.
+As it turns out, for good reason – both prisms can be stacked on top of each other in MLP™ technology.
+This means that you clip both prisms and can control the speed and direction of rotation of each separately.

-Let me return for a moment to the mysterious Spektra Beam, which is an advanced macro for effects created from several parameters*.
-When selected, it locks the zoom*, focus*, prisms*, gobos* parameters and generates various spins by itself.
-The perfect item for Sunday lazies.
-Until I see what they've put in there I'll call it a "useless" option, I distastefully associate it with sound active... (hehe)
+I'll go back to the mysterious Spektra Beam for a moment, an advanced macro for effects created from several parameters*.
+After selecting the option, it blocks the zoom*, focus*, prisms*, gobos* parameters and generates various spinners.
+An ideal option for Sunday lazy people.
+Until I see what they put there, I'll call it a "useless" option, it disgustingly reminds me of sound active... (hehe)

 Optics

-LedPointe on paper behaves better than a regular Pointe.
-The zoom range for the device is 1.8°-44°, when the regular Pointe has a range of 2.5°-10° in beam mode and 5° - 20° in spot mode.
+LedPointe on paper behaves better than regular Pointe.
+The zoom range for the device is 1.8°–44°, while regular Pointe has a range of 2.5°–10° in beam mode and 5°–20° in spot mode.
 That is, narrower and wider.

-The new device also features two Frost filters (on one disc).
-Classic as for the new devices.
-A soft one as standard, which will blur our edges at 5°, and a hard one at 1°, which will shade our beam tip.
+The new device also has two Frost filters (on one disc).
+Classic as for new devices.
+The standard is soft, which will blur the edges by 5°, and hard 1°, which will shade the end of the beam.

 Quick!

-The range of motion in the new device is identical to the classic Pointe (Pan 540°, Tilt 270°).
-The novelty when it comes to movement is definitely the continuous rotation control in the panorama, I don't know if it is needed, but it is there.
+The range of movement in the new device is identical to the classic Pointe (Pan 540°, Tilt 270°).
+A novelty in terms of movement is definitely the continuous control of rotation in the panorama, I don't know if it's needed, but it's there.

-In addition, the EMS™ system, which in theory is supposed to stabilize movement.
-For example, in a situation where the grille will move slightly. - If it doesn't break down, I think it's a cool novelty.
-About the speed I will comment when I see.
-Let me leave this paragraph open....
+Additionally, the EMS™ system, which in theory is supposed to stabilize movement.
+For example, in a situation where the grate moves slightly. – if it doesn’t break down, I think it’s a cool novelty.
+I’ll comment on the speed when I see it.
+I’ll allow myself to leave this paragraph open…

 Summary

-I purposely omit the issues of art.-nets, super wireless, communication systems of the device because this can be read dryly in the specifications, and anyway, I rushed through the length of this text.
+I am deliberately omitting the issues of art.nets, super wireless, and device communication systems because they can be read dryly in the specification, and I have already sped up due to the length of this text.

-If I'm being honest, the device bit by bit tries to be everything.
-On the one hand, we get a compact that, let's say, continues to fit within the framework of our favorite.
-Functionally, we find options similar or even the same as in the original setting.
+To be honest, this device tries to be a bit of everything.
+On the one hand, we get a compact that, let's say, still fits within the framework of our favorite.
+Functionally, we will find options similar or even the same as in the original frame.

-It has a lot of technology strictly for cameras, we also have a fairly wide range of effects for banquet walls, a cool macro for infinite harvest disco, a final substitute for Father...
-It is certainly a hybrid.
-However, will it replace Pointe?
-At least it will give an alternative?
+There is a lot of technology strictly for cameras, we also have a fairly wide range of effects for banquet walls, a nice macro for an endless harvest disco, finally a substitute for a father...
+It is definitely a hybrid.
+But will it replace Pointe?
+At least it will provide an alternative?

-The determining factors will be several.
-The price, the real speed of movement, the failure rate, the ease of operation of the basic service, or the actual quality of the beam in the thick of advanced technology.
-The only thing I would worry about is the issue of operating a simple service.
-Given the number of patented systems, home service will be impossible.
-It's unlikely we'll be taking it apart on our knees like a regular Pointe, replacing a broken prism belt with a "stocking", like a cambelt in a Polonez (my father told me :D).
+There will be several decisive factors.
+Price, real speed of movement, failure rate, ease of basic service, or the actual quality of the beam in the thicket of advanced technology.
+I would only worry about the issue of simple service.
+Considering the number of patented systems, home service will be impossible.
+We probably won't be taking it apart on our knees like an ordinary Pointe, replacing a broken prism belt with a "stocking", like a V-belt in a Polonez (my father told me :D).

-Ultimately, until we touch it, the specification itself does not remove the "no substitutes" notation.
+Finally, until we touch the specification itself, I will not remove the "no substitutes" provision.
 After all, it was known from the beginning...
-So much for me!
+That's all from me!

 More info here: https://prolight.com.pl/product/ledpointe.html

-Lighting realizer active in the industry for more than 10 years.
-Mainly engaged in working with teams.
-Co-founder of such industry events as Light the Sky Poland, and the "Invisible" action.
-Father of the venture director.
+Lighting designer active in the industry for over 10 years.
+Mainly involved in working with teams.
+Co-creator of such industry events as Light the Sky Polska, or the "Niewidzialni" campaign.
+Father director of the project.

 Distributor: